 ULAC GE Foundations working group

-Attached are sample cover sheets (GE rationales) for the Foundation catgories
+Attached are sample cover sheets (GE rationales) for the Foundation categories

 Here is a quick explanation of the choices behind several aspects of the sample form:

 All the boxes in the form should be adjustable.
 Indeed, depending on the course, some submitters may have a lot to say and some less.
 It is not quantity that matters rather than the relevance and the specificity of the information provided. [feedback has indicated that guidance could help—100-500 words should be PLENTY]